bigos81/wow-recorder-py/README.md

   - Storing `.evt` file containing timestamps of significant events during the recording, the time is expressed in time of the video file

 # Quick start
-1. Download the latest release from here: https://github.com/bigos81/wow-recorder-py/releases and unpack the contents
+1. Download the latest release from here: https://github.com/bigos81/wow-recorder-py/releases and unpack the contents, if you are willing to test latest version, use the latest GitHub Action artifacts, found here: https://github.com/bigos81/wow-recorder-py/actions

     Release archive should contain:
     - `wow-recorder-XXX-latest` binary, where XXX stands for platform the binary is created for